Travel Vaccines and Advice for South Georgia and the South Sandwich Islands

 Local authorities are responsible for investigating and prosecuting crime if a crime should be committed against you.

-The Museum in Grytviken
+Museum and Sights in Grytviken

 Avoid an Embarrassing Stop